- Who We Are

 - What You Can Do

-David Fink is the Policy Director for the Partnership for Strong Communities.
-In this role, he is the staff director of the HOMEConnecticut campaign which is charting solutions to the shortage of housing affordable to workers, young professionals, families and others across the state.
-David also coordinates education and advocacy efforts that relate housing to education, transportation, energy, healthcare and other key disciplines.
+David Fink,formerly the Policy Director for the Partnership for Strong Communities, has transitioned to a consulting role where he will still advise on the strategy for the HOMEConnecticut campaign which is charting solutions to the shortage of housing affordable to workers, young professionals, families and others across the state.
+David will continue to play a role in the coordination of education and advocacy efforts that relate housing to education, transportation, energy, healthcare and other key disciplines.

 He has testified before the U.S. Senate Banking Committee and the Connecticut General Assembly on how housing creation relates to transportation policy and community development, and has spoken at conferences and written extensively on developing community support and strategic communications.